 Dr. Keyes shares some insights on his teaching and research practices here at UBC Okanagan.

 Give us some insights on your research and its impact.

 UBC has given me the opportunity to explore local phenomenon like whiteness and red face in the Okanagan while also exploring more global issues relating to digital ephemerality that arise with Web 2.0.
 With both the local and the global, I am able to explore questions of power and representation.

-I’m co-editing, with Dr. Luis Aguiar, an anthology on Whiteness in the Okanagan that I trust will have a greater impact than my own publications on this topic that have appeared in academic journal articles.
+I have co-edited a book, with Dr. Luis Aguiar, an anthology on Whiteness in the Okanagan that I trust will have a greater impact than my own publications on this topic that have appeared in academic journal articles.
 This anthology’s varied perspectives on what my co-editor refers to as ‘smug whiteness’ in the Okanagan will furnish a public venue for thinking about race in the Okanagan in terms of the legacy of the Okanagan colonial history of land dispossession of the Sylix peoples and the tilt of this region towards neoliberal entrepreneurial thinking.
 The book, White Space: Race, Privilege, and Cultural Economies of the Okanagan Valley was published in December 2021 by UBC Press.

 My research on digital ephemerality explores how while we live in an age of digital abundance where we can capture representations of everything, we also inhabit an age of profound and often lopsided digital loss where non updating software platforms and rapidly improving hardware means that technology that was cutting edge not more than five years ago is obsolete.
 Paying attention to the politics and complexity of digital loss is a global issue.

 What most excites you about your field of work?